Another look at the control properties of the Korteweg-de Vries equation: Further comments and perspectives

 where $\varphi$ is the solution of \eqref{adjoin} with final data $\varphi_T \in H^{-s}(\R^+_x)$.
 Moreover, we already known that if $\widehat{\varphi}_T \in H^{-s}(\R^+_x)$ is a minimizer of $\mathcal{J}$, with $\widehat{\varphi} $ the corresponding solution of \eqref{adjoin}, with final data $\widehat{\varphi}_T$, then $f(t)=\widehat{\partial_x^2\varphi}(0,t)$ is a desired control.
 Thus, the observability inequality is given by

 for any $\varphi_T \in H^{-s}(\R^+_x)$, where $\varphi$ is the solution of the backward system \eqref{adjoin}.
-To prove the observability inequality, we can utilize several approaches.
-Our intuition regarding the observability inequality is that it is valid in $-\frac34 < s \leq \frac{3}{2}$, with $s\neq \frac12$, given the favorable trace estimates and smoothing effects exhibited by the solution of the backward system, however, this issue in show the observability inequality in $H^s$, when $-\frac34 < s \leq \frac{3}{2}$, with $s\neq \frac12$, is still an open problem.
+To prove the observability inequality, several approaches can be utilized.
+Our intuition regarding the observability inequality is that it is valid in $-\frac34 < s \leq \frac{3}{2}$, with $s\neq \frac12$, given the favorable trace estimates and smoothing effects exhibited by the solution of the backward system, however, this issue of showing the observability inequality in $H^s$, when $-\frac34 < s \leq \frac{3}{2}$, with $s\neq \frac12$, is still an open problem.